ShrekshelleraiserCC/rednet-encrypt/readme.md

 local srv = server.new("encping", "testserver") -- Make a server object for protocol "encping" with hostname "testserver"

-local function handleMessage(self, id, msg) -- This is the message handler function, when the server recieves an encrypted message it'll pass it in here along with the rednet ID of the computer. srv:sendEncryptedMessage(id, msg) -- Just send the message straight back end
+local function handleMessage(self, id, msg) -- This is the message handler function, when the server recieves an encrypted message it'll pass it in here along with the rednet ID of the computer. self:sendEncryptedMessage(id, msg) -- Just send the message straight back end

 srv.msgHandle = handleMessage -- Set our handleMessage function as the message handler for this server object